pranavgore09/whats-the-weather/README.md

 This is my first backbone appliation that actually does something :).
 It fetches weather history for cities.

 ### What is does
-1. Accepts comman separated city names.
+1. Accepts comma separated city names.
 2. Fetches weather information from [openweathermap](http://openweathermap.org/API)
 3. Displays it in tabular format
-4. Every cell has more button, which shows history of that city for given date.
+4. Every cell has "More" button, which shows history of that city for given date.

 ### How to use
 1. Download the ZIP.